-Given the difficulties with the accuracy of Hemoglobin A1c in individuals with advanced chronic kidney disease and, particularly, in those treated with hemodialysis, ASN does not support this measure.
+Given the difficulties with the accuracy of Hemoglobin A1c in individuals with advanced chronic kidney disease and, particularly, in those treated with dialysis, ASN does not support this measure and agrees with NQF that this measure should continue to be developed before it is reconsidered.
 There are substantial data showing that HbA1c underestimates glycemic control in the advanced kidney disease population, likely due to more rapid red blood cell turnover.
 Please see Chen et al, Am J Kidney Dis 2010 for non-dialysis CKD and Freedman et al, Perit Dial Int 2010 and Peacock et al, Kidney Int 2008 for dialysis patient data.
 Therefore, we have concerns about the validity of the measure in this population.